-The European directive on radio equipment 2014/53/EU (RED) It establishes a regulatory framework for the placing of radio equipment on the European market.
-The aim of this Directive is to ensure a single market for radio equipment, establishing the essential requirements for safety and health, the electromagnetic compatibility and the efficient use of radio spectrum.
-Directive 2014/53/EU (RED), Furthermore, is the basis of further regulations governing some additional aspects, such as - for example – privacy protection and anti-fraud measures.
+The European Radio Equipment Directive 2014/53/EU (RED) establishes a regulatory framework for placing radio equipment on the European market.
+The objective of this directive is to ensure a single market for radio equipment by establishing essential requirements for safety and health, electromagnetic compatibility and the efficient use of the radio spectrum.
+Furthermore, Directive 2014/53/EU (RED) forms the basis of further regulations governing some additional aspects, such as - for example - the protection of privacy and anti-fraud measures.

-This Directive is part of the legislative framework for the free movement and marketing of products in the European community.
-Its ultimate aim is to avoid the risks associated with radio products, defending a common interest of European citizens and companies requiring certification of radio equipment.
+This directive falls within the legislative framework for the free movement and marketing of products in the European community.
+Its ultimate goal is to avoid the risks associated with radio products, defending a common interest of European citizens and companies by requiring the certification of radio equipment.

-The English name for this directive: Radio Equipment Directive;
+The English name for this directive is: Radio Equipment Directive;

-E 'useful to know the references of the directives because they often are in the products or components documentation, but also in the European laws and regulations if they have not recently been updated.
+It is useful to know the references of the old directives because they are often found in the documentation of products or components, but also in European laws and regulations if they have not been recently updated.

-Field of application: Directive 2014/53/EU (RED) regards any electrical or electronic product that emits and / or receives radio waves intentionally for the purpose of radio communication and / or radiodetermination.
+Field of application: Directive 2014/53/EU (RED) concerns any electrical or electronic product that intentionally emits and/or receives radio waves for radiocommunication and/or radiodetermination purposes.

-Essential requirements: affected products from the scope of the Directive, to be put on the European market, They must comply with the following essential requirements for the certification of radio equipment.
+Essential requirements: the products involved in the scope of application of the directive, to be placed on the European market, must comply with the following essential requirements for the certification of radio equipment.

-- health and safety protection of people and domestic animals and property, including objectives related to the safety requirements of Directive 2014/35 / EU, but without application of minimum voltage limits;
+- Protection of the health and safety of people and domestic animals and property, including the objectives regarding the safety requirements set out in Directive 2014/35/EU, but without applying minimum voltage limits;

 - Effective use of the radio spectrum and avoidance of harmful interference;

-- Radio equipment of certain categories must ensure compliance to additional essential requirements, such as fraud or for use by disabled.
+- Radio equipment in certain categories must ensure compliance with additional essential requirements, for example against fraud or for use by disabled people.

 - Field of application